Photo by Belén Romero

 Ill at Ease: an artist talk on disability culture, found materials, and illness

-The Disablity Culture Leadership Initiative is a series of video conversations and convenings with d/Deaf and disabled artists in Chicago, documenting the “Chicago model” of disability aesthetics.
+Auden’s Wardrobe Justice project and paper mosaic practice were highlighted in 3Arts’ Disablity Culture Leadership Initiative, a series of video conversations and convenings with d/Deaf and disabled artists in Chicago, documenting the “Chicago model” of disability aesthetics.
+Watch their conversation with Ariella Granados and Arlene Malinowski here.